bodzilla/MarvelApi/README.md

 This project can be found at: https://github.com/bodzilla/MarvelApi

 This is a .NET console application which has the following functionalities:
-- Get the ids of the top 10 Marvel characters using Marvel's API.
+- Returns the ids of the top 10 Marvel characters using Marvel's API.
 A top character is one with the most number of appearances on comics and stories.
-- Get details of a single Marvel character's powers scraped from Marvel's Wiki, this also includes general character details using Marvel's API.
+- Returns details of a single Marvel character's powers scraped from Marvel's Wiki, this also includes general character details using Marvel's API.
-- Get a translation of the single Marvel character's details using Google's Translate API.
+- Returns a translation of the single Marvel character's details using Google's Translate API.
 - All objects return some analytics regarding the requests made.
 - Able to use gzip compression to improve performance.
 - Able to cache results to improve performance.